Vikranth-jagdish/CodeChef/README.md

-This is a project done for educational purposes.
-The owner is not liable for any other uses
+<bold>This is a project done for educational purposes.
+The owner is not liable for any other uses<bold>